davidesonno/AII-project/README.md

 * **PM10**
 * **PM2.5**

-Some measures might be missing.
-For example *PM10* and *PM2.5* are not often present.
+The measurement for a specific hour and a specific agent might be missing.
+Also, *PM10* and *PM2.5* are daily measures.

 ### Traffic